DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 - From now on, the game's levels need to properly account for the game's mechanics.
 - To do this, we are splitting the next level into 2 different sets of sections: Movement sections and Combat Sections.
 - This way, we can more concretely focus on how we want the player to play the game in specific environments.
+- Once we get the 2nd level down, then we can revisit the look and feel of the first level.

 ## Problems with the Game